Terms

 Example

-define foo(): unit {
+define foo() -> unit {

-let _: float = 3.8 in
+let _: float = 3.8;

-let _: float32 = 3.8 in
+let _: float32 = -0.2329;

 Unit